jay5ngu/FoodExpirationBot/README.md

-# JobSearchBot
+# FoodExpirationBot
-A Discord Bot that helps find new job openings daily
+A Discord Bot that tracks when food is close to expiring and notifying users